nigelbayliss/optimizer-examples/automatic_spm/real-time/README.md

-# Demonstration of real-time SPM
+# Demonstration of Real-time SPM

 This demonstration is intended for Oracle Database 23ai BaseDB and on-premises Enterprise Edition (when available)
 Note: Real-time SPM is not available in Oracle Database 23ai FREE